-Summative assessments will take place as follows.
-The submission times and dates must be strictly adhered to; please see Assessment (section 4), and the Exam Conventions for more details.
+Your summative assessments will be due as follows.
+The submission times and dates must be strictly adhered to; please see Assessment (section 4), and the Exam Conventions (Appendix B) for more details.
 One core-course assessment (normally that closest to the area of your proposed dissertation) must be submitted in Year 1; all other assessment is submitted in Year 2.